 We All Have a Story Worth Sharing

-In early 2018, I realized I was one of those people that woke up to go to a job that left them feeling unfulfilled only to come home and have no motivation for anything else.
-I prepared for months to be able to leave - eventually I did in late-September - and while I didn't know what my new path would be, I knew I needed a change and the space to figure out what came next.
+In early 2018, I realized I had become 'one of those people' that woke up to go to a job that left them feeling unfulfilled only to come home and have no motivation for anything else.
+Being in my late 20's, I decided it was now or never in terms of taking a risk in my career and changing things up.
+Actually coming to terms with this and giving my notice was really hard for me.
+I prepared for months and eventually in September, left my job behind to start anew.
+While I didn't know what my new path was quite yet, I knew I needed a change and the space to figure out what came next.

-In being a part of the Moving Portraits project, I came to the conclusion based on my own experiences that my biggest piece of advice to anyone wanting to try something new is to just begin.
-Whatever that looks like for you.
+In being a part of the Moving Portraits project, I came to the conclusion that my biggest piece of advice to anyone wanting to try something new is to just begin.
+Whatever that looks like for you and in whatever capacity.
 Keep moving forward despite the fear because that doesn't go away - and have faith and confidence that you'll figure it out along the way.